Tom Tvedt

 Tom Tvedt (born 31 January 1968) is a Norwegian politician and former handball player for the Labour Party.

 Political career

 He became county mayor of Rogaland following the 2007 local elections.
 He held the position until 2011.
-Before this he was the mayor of Randaberg for eight years between 1999 and 2007.
+Before this he was the mayor of Randaberg Municipality for eight years between 1999 and 2007.
 He also served as a deputy representative to the Storting, Norway's parliament, from Rogaland between 2005 and 2009.

 Civic career

 In 2011 he was voted board member of the Norwegian Confederation of Sports, and in 2015 he was voted president.
 At the time he was the youngest person to hold the position.
 The start of his tenure was marked by the Oslo bid for the 2022 Winter Olympics, which was ultimately withdrawn prior to the selection of Beijing as the host city.
 He ran for re-election in 2019, but was defeated by Berit Kjøll.

 In March 2021, he was elected leader of the Norwegian Association for the Handicapped.